rust-lang/rust/vec.md

 ```

 Now we have a different bug.
 Instead of our iterators not running at all, our
 iterators now run *forever*.
-We need to do the same trick in our iterator impls:
+We need to do the same trick in our iterator impls.
+Also, our size_hint computation code will divide by 0 for ZSTs.
+Since we'll
+basically be treating the two pointers as if they point to bytes, we'll just
+map size 0 to divide by 1.

 ```
 impl<T> Iterator for RawValIter<T> {